AqwamCreates/DataPredict-Agent/docs/API.md

 #### Parameters:

-* serverName: The name of the server to be added to the DataPredict Agent instance.
+* agentActionName: The name of the agent's action to be added to the DataPredict Agent instance.

-* serverDictionary: The dictionary containing all the server's information.
-It contains:

-  * address: The IP address or the website address of the server that is hosting the large language model.

-  * inputKey: The name of the input key that is responsible of inputting the message to the server during JSON encoding.
-(Default: message)
+* agentActionArray: The array containing all of the synonyms related to the given agent's action name.

-  * outputKey: The name of the output key that is responsible of outputting the message from the server during JSON decoding.
-(Default: answer)

 ### removeAgentActionArray()